jindal013/gcp_tokenizer/README.md

 # GCP Tokenizer

 Collection of scripts to efficiently upload tokenized shards to GCP buckets.

-TO-DO:
-0. Link to blog post
-1. gcloud setup
-2. execution
-3. File structure
-4. Links and further reading
+This is not the right repo you should be looking at though.
+See this: [Jaxformer](https://github.com/divyamakkar0/Jaxformer) or visit the blog website at [jaxformer.com](https://jaxformer.com).

 ### Setup and Execution